valnoxy/PowerChute-Log4j-Patch/README.md

 ![-----------------------------------------------------](https://dl.exploitox.de/t440p-oc/rainbow.png)

 ## 🔔 Information
-This little tool will remove the JndiLookup class from the log4j jar file in APC PowerChute Business Edition.
+This little tool will remove the JndiLookup & JndiManager class from the log4j jar file in APC PowerChute Business Edition.

 PowerChute will be stopped while patching it.